microsoft/java-on-aca-with-ai/quarkus-micronaut/00-setup-your-environment/README.md

 * 💡 In some sections, you will access the UI of the Microservice applications in a web browser.
 Use the [Microsoft Edge](https://microsoft.com/edge), Google Chrome, or Firefox for these sections.

 * The Bash shell.
 While Azure CLI should behave identically on all environments, shell semantics vary.
 Therefore, only bash can be used with the commands in this training.
-To complete this training on Windows, use [Git Bash that accompanies the Windows distribution of Git](https://git-scm.com/download/win) or the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/install).
+To complete this training on Windows, use [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/install).

 * [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) version 2.61.0 or later.
 You can check the version of your current Azure CLI installation by running: